 This stinking rose is a member of the lily family.
-This family also includes onions, leeks and shallots.
-While garlic originated in Asia over 7,000 years ago, it is used in a variety of cuisines, but it is also used for medicinal purposes.
+This family also includes onions, leeks, and shallots.
+While garlic originated in Asia over 7,000 years ago, it is used in a variety of cuisines.

-It is considered an herbal remedy for colds, and it has been suggested to reduce blood pressure and cholesterol.
-Modern science has proven garlic’s antibiotic properties.
+Garlic is quite versatile, too.
+It is also used for medicinal purposes.
+The mighty bulb is considered an herbal remedy for colds and may reduce blood pressure and cholesterol.
+Modern science has also proven garlic’s antibiotic properties.

 Myth and superstition reek of garlic.
-The most familiar one is garlic wards off vampires.
+The most familiar one suggests that garlic wards off vampires.
 This same theory seemed to work on witches, werewolves, demons and other such evils one could come across.
-Folklore tells us garlic grew from satan’s left footprint when he left the Garden of Eden; Greek midwives kept evils spirits away with it, and courage filled Roman soldiers who consumed the bulb.
+Folklore also tells us garlic grew from satan’s left footprint when he left the Garden of Eden; Greek midwives kept evils spirits away with it, and courage filled Roman soldiers who consumed the bulb.

-HOW TO OBSERVE
+HOW TO OBSERVE #NationalGarlicDay

-National Garlic Day can be celebrated by cooking a terrific meal with garlic or possibly attend one of the many garlic festivals around the world.
+Celebrate the day by cooking a terrific meal with garlic or possibly attend one of the many garlic festivals around the world.
 Use #NationalGarlicDay to share on social media.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!